urosengineer/spring-boot-backend-portfolio/README.md

 For proposals or consulting inquiries, contact me via [Upwork](https://www.upwork.com/freelancers/~01fec0932cf5314b14).

 ## License

-This project is provided solely as a demonstration portfolio.
-It is not licensed for production use without explicit consent.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## Contribution
 This is a personal portfolio project; external contributions are not being accepted at this time.